 It had been ages since Delaney Richards had given a man a second thought, let alone a second look.
-But the pilot with the hints of gray at the temples of his chestnut hair and smiling eyes had caught her unwitting attention.
+But the pilot with the hints of gray at the temples of his chestnut-colored hair and smiling eyes had caught her unwitting attention.
 She watched him greet the oncoming passengers before his gaze found hers and lingered.
 Then, fever rushing to her cheeks, she pretended to contemplate the baggage handlers loading an adjacent plane.
 She felt his measured stare for a moment more before he turned away.

 “Can I bring you a drink before takeoff?”